genepi-freiburg/genepicoloc/README.md

 Source code: https://github.com/genepi-freiburg/genepicoloc

-# Maintenance in progress (June 2025)
+# Maintenance in progress (August 2025)
 # The package is temporarily unavailable
-# Please check for an updated version in July 2025
+# Please check for an updated version in September 2025

 # ----